 Duration of the assignment: minimum 550 working days over 60 months

 - Master’s Degree or equivalent educational degree in business, economics, law, science or engineering;

 - Fluency in English and good working knowledge of French.

 - 10 years international experience is required;

-- 5 years in the area of investing, organizational development, research, private sector/business development, business growth strategies preferably with similar projects.
+- 5 years professional experience in the area of investing, finance, organizational development, private sector/business development, development economics/business growth strategies in developing countries;

 - 5 years professional experience in working with and/or managing IFI/donor (e.g. EIB, EBRD WB, AFDB, AFD, EC etc.) financed TA development projects;